 Mesquite harvest is nearing, and I will discuss harvest further on SavortheSW – my site dedicated to using the plants that grow in our yards here in the Land of El Sol.
-Meanwhile, lets look at growing a mesquite tree or tow to help provide food grown as locally as your own backyard.
+Meanwhile, lets look at growing a mesquite tree or two to help provide food grown as locally as your own backyard.
 (Mesquite no-bake cookies are YUM!)

 All Mesquite are NOT Equal

 There are a number of mesquite species and some are NOT native.
 This has lead to problems in the urban landscapes.
 Non-native mesquites from the grasslands of Argentina grow fast – so they were once very popular in landscaping.
 Problem is that they have very shallow roots and tend to knock over walls, heave sidewalks, get into septic systems, and can even crack house foundations.
 Now mesquites have a bad name with homeowners and that is a shame.

 Our Sonoran Desert native velvet mesquites are slower growing, but it is a far better choice for a number of reasons.
 Unlike the non-natives, velvet mesquite is well adapted to our climate, and it feeds the native animals.
 Velvet mesquite leaves serve native butterfly larvae and Gambel’s quail.
 The pods nourish almost every Sonoran Desert inhabitant, from bunnies and squirrels to coyotes, javelina and humans.
 The velvet mesquite also has deep tap roots, making it much less likely than the non-natives to blow over in the swirling summer winds that often accompany the monsoon rains.

 Since all mesquites can cross pollinate each other, it is now difficult to find pure velvet mesquite.
 If you go far from town you may get a pure species.
 Harvest a handful of seed pods for your yard.